 What Does It Really Cost To Make Our Clothes?

 There is a price paradox when it comes to buying clothes.
-Sustainable wears are costlier owing to their quality of make and material, whereas fast fashion is available at a fraction of the cost, but comes at a high price for the environment and sweat shops that make it.
+Sustainable fashion is costlier owing to their quality of make and material, whereas fast fashion is available at a fraction of the cost, but comes at a high price for the environment and sweat shops that make it.

 For the consumer that’s been accustomed to purchasing clothes at a bargain, the only way to justify an expensive and more sustainable option is through sheer transparency.
 Today, the average shopper has become increasingly aware and transparency has become an important matter with growing concerns about issues including fair labor, sustainable resourcing and the environment.
 And these consumers are more than willing to support brands that are doing good in the world, with 66% willing to pay more for sustainable goods.
 A study by McKinsey and Co. states that 42% of millennials state they’d want to know what goes into products and how they are made before making a purchase, compared with 37% of Gen Z who are of similar opinion.